A stable and accurate X-FFT solver for linear elastic homogenization problems in 3D: Implementation

 follows for the scaled enriched shape functions.
 For linear FE shape functions $N^j_\mathrm{FE}$, the modified abs enrichment $\rho^\mathrm{m}$~\eqref{eq:modifiedabsEnrichment} is piecewise linear, such that the enriched shape function $\tilde{N}^j_\mathrm{X}$ is quadratic in space.
 For enriched elements, the shape function gradient~\eqref{eq:shapeFunctionGradient} is thus linear in space.

 We aim to compute the integrals of the element stiffness matrix~\eqref{eq:Kapp} and the element vector~\eqref{eq:b} via quadrature.
-The modified abs enrichment leads to a jump in the shape function gradient at the interface so that a non-continuous integrand results.
+The modified abs enrichment leads to a jump in the shape function gradient at the interface so that a discontinuous integrand results.
 However, when dividing the $\ffP_1$ into subtetrahedra~\cite{moes1999finite,sukumar_modeling_2001} that resolve the linearized interface, exact integration via quadrature is possible.
-Schweiger and Arridgde~\cite[Fig. 2]{schweiger2017basis} provide an overview of the different subdivisions resulting from a tetrahedron cut by a single plane.
+Schweiger and Arridge~\cite[Fig. 2]{schweiger2017basis} provide an overview of the different subdivisions resulting from a tetrahedron cut by a single plane.
 For a specific example of such a subdivision, we refer to Fig.~\ref{fig:subdivision}, where the colors blue and red denote the two different phases.
+To reduce superfluous subdivisions, we assume a node to be intersected by the interface, if the absolute level set value at the node is below $10^{-6}$.
 For each subtetrahedron, we compute the quadrature points and weights according to Shunn and Ham~\cite[Appendix F]{shunn2012symmetric}.
 Each voxel consists of six $\ffP_1$ elements and the maximum number of subtetrahedra per $\ffP_1$ element is six~\cite[Fig. 2]{schweiger2017basis}.
 As the integrand of the element stiffness matrix~\eqref{eq:Kapp} is quadratic, four quadrature points per subtetrahedron are required~\cite[Appendix F]{shunn2012symmetric}.
 Therefore, a maximum of 144 quadrature points per voxel are needed.
 With the quadrature points $\fq_\alpha$ and the weights $w_\alpha$ at hand, the element stiffness matrix~\eqref{eq:Kapp} and the element vector~\eqref{eq:b} take the form

 where the number $q_e$ denotes the number of required quadrature points per element.
 The average stress per element may be computed by the equation

 with the matrix

 that results from the quadrature scheme used.
 With these quantities at hand, we may compute the left-hand side of the linear system~\eqref{eq:linearSystem_element} at each iteration by the residual vector